puma/puma/docs/stats.md

 ## accessing stats

-stats can be accessed in two ways
+Stats can be accessed in two ways:

 ### control server

 `$ pumactl stats` or `GET /stats`

-Read more about `pumactl` and the control server [here](https://github.com/puma/puma#controlstatus-server)
+Read more about `pumactl` and the control server [here](https://github.com/puma/puma#controlstatus-server).

 ### Puma.stats

-`Puma.stats` produces a JSON string. `Puma.stats_hash` produces a ruby hash
+`Puma.stats` produces a JSON string. `Puma.stats_hash` produces a ruby hash.

 #### in single mode